The Original Ultimate Runner Competition

 Some of the world's best runners at various distances gathered to compete in The Ultimate Runner Competition.

 The original Ultimate Runner Competition sought to answer these questions: Was a miler or middle-distance runner the best runner in the world?
 Was a sprinter the best in the world?
-Was a marathon runner or ultra-marathon runner the best runner in the world?
+Was a marathon runner or an ultra-marathon runner the best runner in the world?

 The goal of the Original Ultimate Runner Competition was to test the limits of human endurance in one day.
 The founders of the race reached their goal.
 The original Ultimate Runner Competition (it no longer exists) was the most challenging endurance event of my life.